tcharding/tobin.cc/content/blog/kernel-dev-2.md

 ### 2. Check your Fixes

-At this stage you have three commits in your git history.
-You created a new branch off of staging-next right?
+At this stage you have three commits in your git history and you have been working on a branch created off of staging-next.
 Now we are going to try to eliminate mistakes.

 #### On Making Mistakes in Public